-If you can handle a drill and 12-volt wiring, you can install the Rails.
+If you can handle a battery drill and 12-volt wiring, you can install the Rails.
 It can be done by one person, but it is much easier with a helper.

 If you are not comfortable with installing the Rails yourself, consider these options:

 - You can ask another houseboat owner to help you.
 This is especially desirable if they also want to install PWC Rails on their houseboat.
 You can help them, and they will help you.

 - Almost every young man who works at the marina will be experienced with a drill and 12-volt wiring.
 Ask around.
 Offer to pay them $100 after-hours to install it for you...with you helping of course.
-Most of these guys will jump at the chance to earn the extra money.
+Most of these guys will jump at the chance to earn the extra cash.
 Refer them to this page so they can review the instructions and know what is involved.

 - You can ask a marine mechanic to do it, but they will charge their normal hourly rate which will add up pretty fast.
 Installing PWC Rails doesn't require a mechanic, so we don't recommend you hire a professional to do it.

 Click here for loading and unloading instructions.

 Click here to see a unique custom installation.
 If your installation is not straight-forward, let us know and we will help with any customization that is necessary.

 Your Rails come with stainless steel bolts and Nylock nuts.
 Stainless steel threads tend to “gall” from the heat generated while turning the nuts.
-To prevent this, we suggest squeezing a little dish soap, or scraping some bar soap or Vaseline into the threads of the bolt.
+To prevent this, we suggest using anti-seize or squeezing a little dish soap, or scraping some bar soap or Vaseline into the threads of the bolt.
 Even Chap Stick, or sunscreen will work.
 If you use a ratchet, turn it slowly so the threads don’t overheat…no faster than if you were using an end wrench.